| |

 As firms begins to develop and implement processes for gathering and managing the data, they should also outline what they hope to accomplish by utilizing a CRM system.
 The following are seven common law firm business development goals and how a CRM system can be used to achieve those goals.

-- Leveraging internal knowledge such as who knows whom, the depth of a relationship or the various matters being handled for a particular client.
+Leveraging internal knowledge such as who knows whom, the depth of a relationship or the various matters being handled for a particular client.
 Firms should start by putting the basic business card type information for each contact into the CRM system.
 The next step is looking at how the individual or company relates to the firm, such as what services the firm provides to the contact.
 Next, firms should gather and track personal information about the various contacts in the system, such as whether an individual contact received a client advisory or whether a contact attended a recent firm event.
 Finally, firms can use a CRM system to track personal information about a particular contact such as the individual's birthday or favorite restaurant.

-- Creating successful direct mail campaigns.
+Creating successful direct mail campaigns.
 A CRM system makes it easier for firms to build, maintain and update their various mailing lists.
 Additionally, since the system is usually integrated with the firm's email software, it is easy to record when a mailing is sent out and to track the effectiveness of the mailing, including the number of click-throughs on an e-newsletter or how many people downloaded a particular article.

-- Obtaining new business through events.
+Obtaining new business through events.
 Pat Purdy, Senior Direct Marketing and CRM Manager at Duane Morris, told the audience that a firm can use its CRM system to manage all the details for an event, including the attendance list, seating chart, menu selections and, most importantly, the follow up plan.
 Purdy said that because her firm tracks event details in its CRM system, she can print and distribute to the attorneys a list of attendees prior to an event and then assign different attorneys to meet with different guests during the event.
-She also uses the system to track event follow up.
+She also uses the system to track event follow up replica orologi.

-- Obtaining new business through proposals and pitches.
+Obtaining new business through proposals and pitches.
 The panel members said that they use their CRM systems to track opportunities and generate concise reports that forecast incoming dollars.
 By tracking new business opportunities in a CRM system, firms can establish a formal review process for all opportunities, such as how the opportunity is qualified, so that attorneys don’t waste time on an opportunity with little or no potential.

-- Cross-selling services to existing clients.
+Cross-selling services to existing clients.
 A CRM system can also be used to manage the business plans for various industry or services groups, including tracking what team of attorneys is responsible for targeting a particular client or prospect.
 Within their CRM systems, many firms include information gathered from industry resources such as LexusNexus and "Who Counsels Who."
 Doing so enables them to gather a quick snapshot of the client, including the client’s organizational structure, what services the firm currently provides to the client, and what services the competition provides to the client.

-- Maintaining relationships with firm alumni.
+Maintaining relationships with firm alumni.
 Many firms have found it beneficial to integrate their CRM and HR systems so that when an attorney or staff member leaves the firm, his or her information is automatically dumped into the CRM system.
 The firm can then easily access information such as the individual's job title or practice area, how long the individual was at the firm and who within the firm will be responsible for maintaining the relationship with the individual and his or her contacts.
 This information is especially helpful as more and more firms are seeing the benefit of maintaining a relationship with alumni, particularly if the individual is in-house at a company.

-- Tracking incoming and outgoing referral business.
+Tracking incoming and outgoing referral business.
 Firms are increasing seeing the value of tracking their relationships with vendors and referral sources in a more centralized and organized manner.
 For example, a CRM system can be used to track both inbound and outbound referrals, so that if an attorney needs to find an expert witness for a case, the attorney can quickly see if the expert witness has sent any work to the firm in the last couple of years.
 Firms' marketing and business development professionals are also using the referral information to identify which individuals or companies are reciprocating their firms' referrals.

 Tips for Success